gans258/git_tutorial/readme.md

 # This is the update from kunda branch
     Kundapura is my second place of posting and first as Branch Head.

+# This is the second upate from kunda branch
+    In Kundapura finding MSME customers are difficult